A helpful home is a private home.

-All the devices that you’re signed into will show up in your Google Account device activity page.
-That way, you can make sure your account is connected only to the devices it should be.
+All the devices that you’re signed into will appear in your Google Account device activity page.
+That way, you can make sure that your account is connected only to the devices that it should be.

 How does a device connect to my Google Account?

-What happens if I see a device I don’t recognize in My Account?
+What happens if I see a device that I don’t recognise in my account?